-UTF-16 (16-bit Unicode Transformation Format) is a character encoding capable of encoding all 1,112,064 valid code points are encoded with one or two

-UTF-8

-UTF8 is a variable-length encoding system for Unicode, i.e., different characters take up a different number of bytes.
-ASCII characters byte per character.
+Name It's a one to one encoding, i.e., it takes each Unicode character (a 4-byte number) and stores it in 4 bytes.
+One advantage of this can find the Nth character of a string in linear time, because the Nth character starts at the 4×Nth byte.
+A serious disadvantage of to the fact that it needs four byte: UTF-32 UTF-16 (16-bit Unicode Transformation Format) is a character encoding capable of encoding all 1,112,064 valid code po encoding is variable-length, as code points are encoded with one or the UTF-16 UTF8 is a variable-length encoding system for Unicode, i.e., different characters take up a different number of bytes.
+ASCII char byte per character.
 This means that the first 128 characters UTF-8 are indistinguishable from ASCII.
 But the so-called "Extend like the Umlaute ä, ö and so on take up two bytes.
 Chinese characters need three bytes.
 Finally, the very seldom used characters need four bytes to be encoded in UTF-8.
-W3Techs (Web Technology Surveys) writes that "UTF-8 is used by 94.3% of all characters of the characte
+W3Techs (Web Technology Surveys) writes that "UTF-8 is used by 94.3% of al character UTF-8